 Each year, AIBC members and honorary members have an opportunity to help shape the work of the body responsible for regulating the profession of architecture in B.C. on behalf of the public.
-AIBC Council’s leadership ensures that the AIBC is a vibrant, active and effective organization, while supporting initiatives that contribute to the ongoing success of the built environment.
+AIBC Council’s leadership ensures that the AIBC is an active and effective organization, while supporting initiatives that further the Institute’s public-interest mandate.

 Call for Nominations

-Eligible nominees are assessed against a set of personal and professional competencies.
-Registrants are asked to consider the desired competencies and experience, which are outlined each year in a Nominee Information Package, when submitting nominations for council.
+Eligible candidates are assessed against a set of personal and professional competencies.
+For the 2020/21 AIBC Council, the competencies sought include a combination of regulatory experience, business and governance skills.
+Members and honorary members are asked to consider the desired competencies and experience when submitting nominations for council.

 Role of the Nominations Review Committee

-The role of the Nominations Review Committee is to evaluate nominees putting their name forward for election to determine if they meet the stated competencies and recruitment requirements of council for that year.
-If the nominee meets these criteria, they will be identified as “endorsed”.
-Nominees who are not identified as “endorsed” are still eligible to stand for election, provided their nomination forms are in order.
+The role of the Nominations Review Committee is to evaluate candidates putting their name forward for election to determine if they meet the stated competencies and recruitment requirements of council for that year.
+If the candidate meets these criteria, they will be identified as “endorsed”.
+Candidates who are not identified as “endorsed” are still eligible to stand for election, provided their nomination forms are in order.
 The ultimate decision on who is elected to council rests with AIBC’s voting members and honorary members.

 The nominations review process will: